 Many people compulsively and excessively groom themselves, pick at their skin (to remove or fix perceived skin defects), and seek reassurance about the perceived defects.
 They may frequently change their clothes to try to hide or camouflage their nonexistent or slight defect or try to improve their appearance in other ways.
 For example, people may grow a beard to hide perceived scars or wear a hat to cover slightly thinning hair.
-Many have cosmetic medical (most often, dermatologic), dental, or surgical treatment, sometimes repeatedly, to correct their perceived defect.
+Most have cosmetic medical (most often, dermatologic), dental, or surgical treatment, sometimes repeatedly, to correct their perceived defect.
 Such treatment is usually unsuccessful and may intensify their preoccupation.
 Men with muscle dysmorphia may take anabolic steroids (such as testosterone), which may be dangerous.

 Did You Know...